Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 3. Glenfinnan Monument – Located right near Loch Shiel, just cross the road carefully.

 If you have a few hours to spare, you can take a ride on the train itself!
 The ride takes about 2 hours and you will have 1.5-2 hours of free time in Mallaig before heading back to Fort William.
 We did not take the train, because the train itself is so impressive on the outside, especially while it goes through the Glenfinnan Viaduct.
 But as an extra it's nice.
-Check out the dates, prices, and the timetable on their website:
+Check out the dates, prices, and timetable on their website.

 Glenfinnan Viaduct Viewpoint © The Luxury Travelers